Cardinal Léger Institute (Health)

 This is an innovative effort of international partners that combine forces to confront three of the most significant barriers to improving lower limb care in low-resource settings: lack of qualified health care workers and their inequitable distribution; the rapid rise in impairments and premature death from secondary complications of chronic diseases and limited economic resources.

 Leprosy Mailing List (LML)

 The Leprosy Mailing List was started to enable people to be able to share and divulge information remotely by e-mail about leprosy.
-The following link is to the archives of the LML:
+The following link is to the archives and documents of the LML:

 Leprosy Review is the leading medical journal specifically about leprosy, produced to contribute to a better understanding of this disease.